MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 4 - [Optional] Images in Pygame.md

 dog = pygame.transform.scale(dog, (800, 600))
 ```

 This will resize the dog image to be 800 pixels by 600 pixels (the size of the screen).
-If the original image didn't have the ration 4:3, it will stretch the image out and possibly distort it.
+If the original image didn't have the ratio 4:3, it will stretch the image out and possibly distort it.

 ![](../../Images/Full_Screen_Dog.png)

 We can reflect an image using `pygame.transform.flip()` like this:

 ```python
 '''